dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - The user must be able to enter a farm location in natural language.
 - The app must convert the location into latitude and longitude using the geocoder.
 - The matched address must be displayed separately from the coordinates.
+- The app should collect a small user profile so explanations can be adjusted to the user's background.
+- The app should allow optional solar panel datasheet upload.
 - The user must choose an input mode before running PVMAPS.
 - The app must support manual input mode.
 - The app must support guided questionnaire mode.